-Generating an Refer to the Designing with Actel manual for information regarding ACTgen Macro using the ACTgen software.
+Generating an Refer to the Designer User's Guide for information regarding using the ACTgen Macro ACTgen software.
 Be sure to specify MGC as the CAE type.

 Instantiating the Macro

 Perform the following steps to instantiate a macro generated by ACTgen.